-Ultimately, we plan to use this collaborative platform to rapidly design large numbers of synthesizable virtual molecules and predict their properties across many discovery programs in our pipeline.
+Ultimately, Bayer plans to use this collaborative platform to rapidly design large numbers of synthesizable virtual molecules and predict their properties across many discovery programs in our pipeline.
 We’re very excited by the progress being made just one year into this collaborative effort, as the platform has already impacted several active projects at Bayer.

 With the right digital partner and the right investments, pharma companies can ensure they stay on top when it comes to successful drug discovery, to continue to help patients.

 The process starts with library creation, combining a collection of commercially available reagents, Bayer’s reagent library, and reaction-based enumeration.
 This is followed by a robust filtering process, including filtering for basic phys-chem properties, synthesizability, and amenability to the advanced modeling applied towards the end of the workflow.